christianencinares/Checkhate/README.md

 ```
 4. You may encounter problems installing wordcloud.
 If that happens, follow these steps:

-  -Download the .whl file compatible with your Python version and your windows distribution (32bit or 64bit) [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#wordcloud)
+  - Download the .whl file compatible with your Python version and your windows distribution (32bit or 64bit) [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#wordcloud)
-  -Change your directory to the path containing the downloaded .whl file
+  - Change your directory to the path containing the downloaded .whl file
-  -Run this command:
+  - Run this command:

   ```cmd
   > python -m pip install <file>.whl